 You’ll be invited to attend occasional professional development lectures and seminars organised by the Centre for Learning and Teaching Development each year.

-The PPHE programme is designed to support the development of all academic and professional staff who teach, manage or support HE students, at a time when evidence of professional development is increasingly expected of all staff, not least for new appointments and promotions.
+The PPHE programme is designed to support the development of both academic and professional staff, teaching, managing or supporting HE students, at a time when evidence of professional development is increasingly expected of all staff, not least for new appointments and promotions.